 - the branding and advertising are kept minimal and subtle;

-- quality and length of the video must be compatible with your target customer time commitment (how much time and attention they are likely to spend in the typical situation).
+- quality and length of the video must be compatible with your target customer’s time commitment (how much time and attention they are likely to spend in the typical situation).

+Number 4 in the types of marketing material is the Quiz.
 Let’s take Shoe dazzle for example.
 They sell shoes for ladies.
 Well, what a startup you would say?
 But the way they started to sell shoes was quite innovative and granted a significant viral effect.
-If you want to look what they have to offer or want to get their exclusive deal, you are invited to take a quiz.
-It’s a comfortable, enjoyable and pleasant quiz, especially knowing that once you do the quiz, you’ll find out your profile style and will be offered only those shoes which fit your style.
+If you want to look at what they have to offer or want to get their exclusive deal, you are invited to take a quiz.
+It’s a comfortable, enjoyable, and pleasant quiz, especially knowing that once you do the quiz, you’ll find out your profile style and will be offered only those shoes which fit your style.

 Generally speaking, the giveaway is any kind of added value (free seminar, manual, book, tickets to events, starter package of your product, etc.).
 Who doesn’t want to get free stuff if it’s useful?
-Who doesn’t want to look cool sharing a useful stuff for free?
-As the research of more than 1400 startups showed, most, early stage startups share their giveaway in exchange for contact on their landing page, which, by the way, in most cases is far not a viral landing page.
-The giveaway is just a marketing material which is worth sharing.
-You must come up at least with a simple strategy how to initiate the virality of your giveaway.
-Here are few ideas:
+Who doesn’t want to look cool sharing useful stuff for free?
+As the research of more than 1400 startups showed, most, early-stage startups share their giveaway in exchange for contact on their landing page, which, by the way, in most cases is far not a viral landing page.
+The giveaway is just a marketing material that is worth sharing.
+You must come up at least with a simple strategy on how to initiate the virality of your giveaway.
+Here are a few ideas: